In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 (1) Mazda will strive to recycle resources, reduce energy consumption, introduce renewable energy, and conserve biodiversity.

-(2) Mazda will promote the use of environmentally friendly products and services by providing products and services whose life cycle was
+(2) Mazda will promote the use of environmentally friendly products and services by providing products and services whose life cycle was considered.

 (3) Mazda will not only comply with environmental laws and regulations, but also consider the environmental impact of its corporate activities on local communities and society and ensure a comfortable environment of the society of the future.